jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-3/chapter-5a.md

 They had the highest admiration for the excellence of the nature of those beings.
 Men ascribed to them those sentiments and qualities which are the great ornaments of humanity.

-The following qualities were raised to divine perfection=
+The following qualities were raised to divine perfection:
 - the love of virtue and beneficence
 - the abhorrence of vice and injustice

 The man who was injured called on Jupiter to witness the wrong done to him.
-He could not doubt that Jupiter=
+He could not doubt that Jupiter:
 - would behold it with the same indignation which animated the meanest of mankind
 - looked on when injustice was committed